SyazanieAmirin/Train-Malaysia/README.md

 ![Thumbnail for Train Malaysia](Thumbnail/Thumbnail.png) Link to site: [trainmalaysia.com](trainmalaysia.com)

+## NOTICE
+I would stop updating this site for now as the code is very convoluted for now hahahaha ie hard to update without breaking other stuff/copy & paste multiple same code...
+I'm creating a new one using React.
+Again, I am a beginner in web-dev hence don't expect the new site to be out for some time hahahaha.
+Although there's no new features, the KTM schedule would be updated from time to time.

 ## What is Train Malaysia?
 Train Malaysia is a website that shows you all about trains in Malaysia!
 For now, the trains only shows information in Klang Valley area but I will improve more on it!